keithalewis/math/um1.md

 ...

 \newcommand{\RR}{\boldsymbol{R}}
+\newcommand{\ZZ}{\boldsymbol{Z}}
 \renewcommand{\AA}{{\mathcal{A}}}
 \newcommand{\ran}{\operatorname{ran}}
 \newcommand{\Var}{\operatorname{Var}}
 \newcommand{\Cov}{\operatorname{Cov}}

 This note provides a replacement for the Black-Scholes/Merton theory of option valuation.
 It defines a model for instrument prices and cash flows, and a realistic model of trading.
 The Achille's heel of their model is that it assumes continuous time trading.
 This leads to paradoxical results[^1].

 This note does not solve the crucial problem of when and how much to